Swap-Nova/Developed-a-Fandom-Website/README.md

 🌠Also, the main webpage code is basic CSS code used to set the background image.

-🌠Created Multiple Webpages which includes the
+🌠Created Multiple Webpages which includes the:

      <i> Powers of the protagonist (Quirks).
      <ii> A form to join the fandom.
 The submission of the form redirects you to your default mailbox.